Andrew Irvine (mountaineer): Sighting by Xu Jing

-In 2001, Eric Simonson, leader of the 1999 Mallory and Irvine Expedition, and German researcher Jochen Hemmleb, who inspired it, travelled to Beijing to interview some of the remaining survivors of the 1960 Chinese Everest expedition, which had been the first expedition back to the north side since the British attempts of the 1920s and 1930s.
+In 2001, Eric Simonson, leader of the 1999 Mallory and Irvine Expedition, and German researcher Jochen Hemmleb, who inspired it, travelled to Beijing to interview some of the remaining survivors of the 1960 Chinese Mount Everest expedition, which had been the first expedition back to the north side since the British attempts of the 1920s and 1930s.

 During their meeting, the deputy leader of the expedition, Xu Jing, said that on his descent from the First Step, he spotted a dead climber lying on his back, feet facing uphill, in a hollow or slot in the rock.
 Since no one other than Mallory and Irvine had ever been lost on the north side of Everest before 1960, and Mallory had been found much lower down, it was almost a certainty that Xu had discovered Irvine.
 However, the sighting was brief, and Xu was in desperate straits during the descent, and while he clearly remembered seeing the body, he was unclear about where it was.

-Sighting by Wang Fu-chou
+Sighting by Wang Fuzhou

 A more contemporary account, not dulled by the passage of 40 years, has subsequently surfaced.
-In 1965, a member of the 1960 Chinese expedition, Wang Fu-chou, gave a lecture in the headquarters of the USSR Geographical Society in Leningrad.
-While describing the expedition, he made a sensational remark: "At an altitude of about 8600 m, we found a corpse of a European".
-Asked how he could be sure the dead man was European, the Chinese climber replied simply, "He was wearing braces".
+In 1965, a member of the 1960 Chinese expedition, Wang Fuzhou, gave a lecture in the headquarters of the USSR Geographical Society in Leningrad.
+While describing the expedition, he made a sensational remark: "At an altitude of about 8600 m, we found the corpse of a European."
+Asked how he could be sure the dead man was European, the Chinese climber replied simply, "He was wearing braces."

-Recent searches
+21st-century searches

 In 2010, a team informally dubbed the Andrew Irvine Search Committee and led by Holzel searched for Irvine in a computer-assembled montage of aerial photographs taken in 1984 by Brad Washburn and the National Geographic Society.
 They identified a possible object at about 8425 m, less than 100 m from the ice-axe location, consistent with a body lying in a slot of rock, feet pointing toward the summit, just as Xu described his sighting.

 A new expedition organised by Holzel was due to explore the upper slopes of Everest in December 2011, presumably with a view to determining the nature of this possible object.
 By conducting the expedition in winter, it was hoped that there would be much less snow on the upper slopes, increasing the chances of finding Irvine, as well as the camera that it is hoped will be with him.

-In 2019, Mark Synott led a party that investigated the 'crevice' identified by Holzel as the potential resting place of Irvine, but discovered that it was merely an optical illusion.
-Synott later reported on the possibility that the 1975 Chinese expedition may have found both Irvine and the camera.
+In 2019, Mark Synnott led a party that investigated the 'crevice' identified by Holzel as the potential resting place of Irvine, but discovered that it was merely an optical illusion.
+Synnott later reported on the possibility that the 1975 Chinese expedition may have found both Irvine and the camera.